lindabeutel/Naming-analysis/README.md

 TEI files should preferably be obtained from the MHDBDB, as the collection logic is tailored to its TEI structure.

-The `data/` directory included in the repository does not represent a finalized or authoritative data state.
-The dataset has evolved dynamically during research.
+The datasets contained in the data/ directory are sufficient to reproduce all analytical and visualization outputs.
+No TEI source files are required for analysis execution.
+The dataset is evolving dynamically during research.

 ------------------------------------------------------------------------